fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/labs/lab8.md

 ## Assignment

-In this lab, you will build off of your Lab 7 solution (or the solution provided in `/public/labs/lab7/solution.c` by class time on Monday, October 16th) to build an interactive database of counties, where a user can search for counties within a population range or by county seat.
+In this lab, you will build off of your Lab 7 solution (or the solution provided in `/public/labs/lab7/solution.c` by class time on Friday, October 16th) to build an interactive database of counties, where a user can search for counties within a population range or by county seat.